 One thing we really had a great time doing at Canyonlands in Utah was Jeeping on the White Rim Road.
 After hiking all morning on Sept 29, 2020 we were ready for an afternoon of driving our Jeep down into the canyon.
+If you don’t have a Jeep or don’t want to drive this road, Viator has a full day tour that you can view and book here.
+Although we did our own tour, Viator’s tour is from NAVTEC expeditions who we have toured with before and highly recommend.

 What is the White Rim Road?